 What is this form?

-BIR Form 1701, also known as Annual Income Tax Return for Self-Employed Individuals, Estates and Trusts is a tax form that summarizes all the transactions made over the tax calendar year.
+BIR Form 1701, also known as the Annual Income Tax Return for Self-Employed Individuals, Estates and Trusts is a tax form that summarizes all the transactions made over the tax calendar year.

 Who should file this form?